I have a pterygium, what will happen if I don’t want to treat it?

 A small square of tissue approximately 1cm thick, or a little less, depending on the size necessary, is cut with scissors, and is placed in the area from where we have removed the pterygium.

-It is important to conserve the orientation of the tissue and sutures are not used to hold it in place, but rather a fibrin-based biological adhesive that sticks to the tissue perfectly.
+It is important to preserve the orientation of the tissue.
+Sutures are not used to hold it in place, but rather a fibrin-based biological adhesive that sticks to the tissue perfectly.

 In the postoperative period, the eye may be red for a few days or you may experience discomfort.
-The patient needs corticosteriod treatment, antibiotics and abundant topical lubrication with ointments, gels and artificial tears so that the graft takes and starts to attach to the surrounding tissue.
+The patient needs corticosteriod treatment, antibiotics and plenty of topical lubrication with ointments, gels and artificial tears so that the graft takes and starts to attach to the surrounding tissue.

-This technique enables us to attain a very low percentage of recurrences.
+The use of this technique means we attain a very low percentage of recurrences.
 We do not use sutures, which are always uncomfortable for the patient during their postoperative period.

-In general, the result is very satisfactory as it is an operation that is very simple when undertaken by experts and the cosmetic result is usually excellent.
+In general, the result is very satisfactory as it is a very simple operation when undertaken by experts.
+The cosmetic result is usually excellent.

 There are few complications.
 One of them is inadvertent detachment, if the graft does not remain adhered and is lost in the postoperative period.

-It is an extremely rare complication that can be seen as soon as the bandage is removed on the first day and a new graft from the same eye or the other eye would be required.
+It is an extremely rare complication that can be seen as soon as the bandage is removed on the first day.
+A new graft from the same eye or the other eye would be required.

-Recurrence is perhaps the most common complication of the pterygiumm.
-It may be around 5%m although it also depends on the patient's individual circumstances, like repetitive sun exposure and race.
+Recurrence is perhaps the most common complication of pterygium surgery.
+It may be around 5% although it also depends on the patient's individual circumstances, like repetitive sun exposure and race.

 It is more common in patients from countries in the equatorial strip, due to the higher level of sun exposure.
 If the pterygium has not relapsed in the first months, has not recurred, then it will now no longer come back during your lifetime.

-The astigmatism produced by the pterygium once it is removed normally goes away.
+The astigmatism caused by the pterygium after removal normally goes away.
 Otherwise, the patient will need to use glasses or will require cornea surgery to correct it.

 Frequently asked questions

 Yes, although a sophisticated technique is used, the percentage of recurrences is very low, under 5%.
-It is necessary that the patient follows their corticosteroid and antibiotic treatment properly during the postoperative period, avoid sun exposure and have an irritated eye for the first few months or even a year after surgery.
+It is necessary that the patient follows their corticosteroid and antibiotic treatment properly during the postoperative period, avoiding sun exposure and irritation of the eye for the first few months or even a year after surgery.

-If the pterygium comes back again and the conjunctival graft, which is the best tissue we can apply as a graft in pterygium surgery, cannot be used, then alternative grafts can be used, such as amniotic membrane, the membrane that covers the placenta and has antibiotic, anti-inflammatory and reparative properties.
+If the pterygium comes back again and the conjunctival graft, which is the best tissue we can apply as a graft in pterygium surgery, cannot be used, then alternative grafts can be used, such as amniotic membrane, the membrane that covers the placenta.
+It has antibiotic, anti-inflammatory and reparative properties.
 In any case, studies demonstrate the superiority of the conjunctiva graft compared to using amniotic membrane.
-In cases of mild reccurence, drugs can be used, such as a direct injection of thereof into the area where the pterygium starts to recurr.
+In cases of mild reccurence, drugs can be used, such as a direct injection thereof into the area where the pterygium starts to recurr.
 These are vascular growth inhibitors, such as Bevacizumab.
-Radiotherapy was used in the past, but is not currently used, however, there are drug treatments to avoid growth, in cases were the growth itself is small.
+Radiotherapy was used in the past, but it is not currently used.
+However, there are drug treatments to avoid growth, in cases were the growth itself is small.